 - (c) Justify the sentimental attachment many people have with the sparrow.
 Write your answer with reference to paragraph 2. - Ans.
 The sparrow was the most common bird seen around one's house, gardens and elsewhere, for many, many years.
-One was used to their cheerful and friendly sight, and now with their disappearance, one tends to miss them as one would a dear one.

-- (d) With reference to information in the graph, select the correct statement. - (i) 'Survival of the fittest' is prevalent in nature. - (ii) Floods and fires do not affect the population of birds. - (iii) The number of species lost to exploitation and degradation is the same. - (iv) Human beings are not the cause of bird extinction. - Ans. (i) 'Survival of the fittest' is prevalent in nature. - Ans. cheerful, perky nature and constant chattering. - (f) '...the humble house sparrow...'
+One was used to their cheerful and friendly sight, and now with their disappearance, one tends to miss them as one would a dear one. - (d) With reference to information in the graph, select the correct statement. - (i) 'Survival of the fittest' is prevalent in nature. - (ii) Floods and fires do not affect the population of birds. - (iii) The number of species lost to exploitation and degradation is the same. - (iv) Human beings are not the cause of bird extinction. - Ans. (i) 'Survival of the fittest' is prevalent in nature. - (e) Complete the following analogy appropriately, based on your understanding of paragraph 2.

+The sparrow can be compared to a little child because of its - Ans. cheerful, perky nature and constant chattering. - (f) '...the humble house sparrow...'
 What do we infer about the sparrow from it being described as 'humble?' - Ans.
-One infers that it is referred to as 'humble' because of its ordinary dull, brown looks. - (g) In which ways has urbanisation been responsible for the decline of sparrow population?
+One infers that it is referred to as 'humble' because of its ordinary dull, brown looks.

+- (g) In which ways has urbanisation been responsible for the decline of sparrow population?
 Write your answer with reference to paragraph 3. - Ans.
 This has happened due to the changing face of the urban landscape, with high rises made of concrete and glass, and radiation from mobile towers.
 The cutting down of trees and the subsequent high pollution have also contributed to it. - (h) Mention the two ways how pigeons have managed to push sparrows out of their environment. - Ans.
 The better survival instincts of pigeons and their high reproductive rates have helped push sparrows out of their own environment. - (i) Select the correct option to complete the following sentence.